janosh/svelte-multiselect/contributing.md

 ## 🆕 New release

 To make a release, increase the `"version"` field in `package.json`.
-This package (mostly) follows semantic versioning, meaning
+This package follows semantic versioning, meaning

 - `v[x.y.z] -> v[x+1.y.z]`: major release with breaking changes
 - `v[x.y.z] -> v[x.y+1.z]`: minor release with new features